Police maintains high level of public trust and confidence

 Survey participants are asked questions that relate to Police’s commitment of service, which includes treating the public fairly, taking individual circumstances into account, and providing good value for money.

 In 2018/19, 80% of survey participants, who had recent contact with Police, were very satisfied or satisfied with the overall quality of Police service.

 This result is the same as that in the preceding year.

 The Police Citizens’ Satisfaction Survey has been run since 2008 and this year represents the results of more than 9,600 interviews, conducted between 1 July 2018 and 30 June 2019.

 “Police conducts the Survey every year to measure how we’re doing and help us better direct our efforts.

 The feedback we get is invaluable and we thank those who have taken the time to give us their input,” says Mr Evans.

 Survey participants are asked questions over the phone, online or in hard copy relating to trust and confidence, perceptions of safety and Police’s role in the community.

-The survey also asks people who have had recent contact with Police about their service experience, including their overall satisfaction.
+People who had recent contact with Police were asked about their service experience.

-You can find the full Survey results, along with previous years’ results here.
+You can find the full Survey results, along with previous years’ results, on the Police national website.